 Partially encased by a one-mile canyon, the sight of seven separate falls splashing together down 181 vertical feet borders ...
 More

 Partially encased by a one-mile canyon, the sight of seven separate falls splashing together down 181 vertical feet borders on stunning.
 Picturesque by day, dancing with color at night, this is not to be missed.
-Ride the elevator to Eagles Nest observation platform for an eye-to-eye view or climb up 224 steps to reach the one-mile nature trail offering a panoramic peek of the city below.
-Parking is limited and scarce after 6pm.
+Ride the elevator to the Eagles Nest observation platform for an great view or climb up 224 steps to reach the one-mile nature trail offering a panoramic peek of the city below.
+Parking is limited and scarce after 6p.
+Timings are subject to monthly change, do check the website.

 the price was way too expensive for what you see. the waterfalls are so tiny and not worth the view. the stairwells are steep and sleek. they dont refund your money if it rains just give you a raincheck. and leaving rocks were falling and chipped the paint on our car pretty bad